adityapalnitkar/adityapalnitkar.github.io/_posts/2016-9-4-Week-Two.md

 ## Pick of the week ##

 I take a lot of online courses/video tutorials to pick up technology/business skills outside of class.
 One of my favorite sources for online learning since I started at UT is Lynda.com.
 Their library is vast and provides intensive training for even advanced software.
 I especially like their instructors since all of them are vetted and create high quality content.
 As a UT student, you get access to all the Lynda courses for free.
-Just go here, enter “utexas.edu” and sign in with your UT EID!
+Just go here (https://www.lynda.com/signin/organization), enter “utexas.edu” and sign in with your UT EID!

 That's all I have for week two, thanks for stopping by!